No Will (Intestacy)

 If you do not make a Will, then the law decides how your estate is distributed.

 It may be that relatives receive money that you do not want to benefit from the estate.
 That is why it is crucial to make a Will and ensure your wishes are followed.

-Please call us for a no obligation chat about your Will on 01536 276300 or contact us online.
+Please call us about making a Will on 01536 276300 or 01536 311690 or contact us online.

-However, the problem is, if your net assets are worth more than £250,000, then that your spouse could potentially lose his or her home because if you die intestate, and have not made a Will, the surviving children or grandchildren are entitled to a proportion of the estate if it exceeds £250,000.
+However, the problem is, if your net assets are worth more than £270,000, then that your spouse could potentially lose his or her home because if you die intestate, and have not made a Will, the surviving children or grandchildren are entitled to a proportion of the estate if it exceeds £270,000.
 That means that all of your assets and property would not pass entirely to your spouse.

 Your spouse would be entitled to everything up to £450,000 plus your personal possessions.
 Everything else over £450,000 would be divided equally between your spouse and your parents.
 If your parents have already died, their share would go to your brothers or sisters.
 If there were no children, no parents and no brothers or sisters of the whole blood then your spouse receives everything.